karenpayneoregon/configurations-package/readme.md

 # NuGet packages

-Containes two class project for source to two NuGet packages.
+Containes two class project for source for two NuGet packages.

 Each project has details on usage.